rubrikinc/rubrik-sdk-for-powershell/docs/reference/Remove-RubrikManagedVolume.md

 ```

 Remove the specified managed volume.
-All associated snapshots will become unmanaged objects.
+All associated snapshots will become unmaged objects.

 ## PARAMETERS